nheatyon/An-ARP-Spoofer/README.md

   </a>
 </p>

-> A simple script written in Python 3.10 capable of performing an arp spoofing operation towards a given local ip address and interrupting its internet network flow, blocking access to it.
+> A simple script written in Python 3.10 capable of performing an arp spoofing operation towards a given local ip address and interrupting its internet network flow, blocking access to it

 ## Install